Updated: Nov 10, 2021

 View #1: The Julian Calendar was in use when Bede wrote.
 The Julian Calendar stated the Solstice was on December 25th.
 Therefore, Bede stated Mothers' Night was on the Solstice, even though he did not use the word for Solstice.
 Bede seems to imply that all Mothers' Nights, not just in the year year 725, the year in which he wrote, were on the Solstice.

 View#2 Bede stated December 25th.
 BUT December 25th was not the solstice in 725 AD.
 But the church was doing Christmas on the Julian December 25th in 725 AD, the year Bede wrote.
 The Germanic tribes knew when the solstice was most likely better than the bloody Roman Christians.
 The Julian calendar was off from the actual calendar.
 While Pope Julian established Christmas on December 25th as the solstice in 337 AD, and established the "Julian Calendar" (named after himself) as well, this calendar was flawed.
 In the year 1582, October 4th skipped to October 15th, because between 337 AD and 1582 AD, fifteen days were now off, as 11 days were skipped and the solstice was moved to from December 25th to December 21st as well.
 Christmas however, remained December 25th.
 Therefore, Bede stated Christmas, and not the Solstice.
-The Anglish had no idea what "December" was, and outside of the Solstices, they had no clue about fixed Roman "solar" dates as the Anglish calendar was CLEARLY lunar in terms of moons were understood as months.
-Therefore, why on earth would Anglish Heathens always be celebrating Mothers' Night on the same night the Christians did Christmas?
+The Anglish had no idea what "December" was (a Roman solar period of time.)
+Outside of the Solstices, Germanic Heathens had no clue about fixed Roman "solar" dates as the Anglish calendar was CLEARLY lunar in terms of moons were understood as months.
+Therefore, why on earth would Anglish Heathens always be celebrating Mothers' Night on the same night the Christians did Christmas in pre-christian times?